Embraer EMB 314 Super Tucano: Lebanon

 The Pentagon first proposed to provide to Lebanon a contract for 10 EMB-314s in 2010.
 Six Tucanos with 2,000 advanced precision-kill weapon systems went to Lebanon via the US LAS program, but financed by Saudi Arabia at million.
 The first two were delivered in October 2017, with four more in June 2018.

 Mauritania

-Negotiations for the acquisitions of Super Tucanos started in December 2011.
-On 28 March 2012 at Chile's FIDAE defense and air show, Embraer announced sales of undisclosed numbers of aircraft to Mauritania.
+Negotiations for the acquisition of Super Tucanos started in December 2011.
+On 28 March 2012, at Chile's FIDAE defense and air show, Embraer announced sales of an undisclosed number of aircraft to Mauritania.
 On 19 October 2012, Embraer delivered the first EMB-314, fitted with a FLIR Safire III infrared turret for border surveillance operations.

 Nigeria

 In November 2013, Nigeria showed interest in acquiring twelve new Super Tucanos.
 Three aircraft were bought from the Brazilian Air Force inventory in 2017.
 In April 2017, the United States indicated that it would be moving forward with a deal to sell up to 12 of the aircraft for up to million, ending delays that had been caused by human-rights concerns.
 In August 2017, the US Department of State approved of the sale of 12 aircraft and associated supplies and weapons.

 In November 2018, Nigeria purchased 12 Super Tucanos from Sierra Nevada for $329 million, all of which can be fitted with forward-looking infrared systems.
 They were delivered to Nigeria in October 2021.